-Derivatives based on equity volatility, which are classified as complex by the AMF (French Markets Authority), are strictly limited to certain portfolios (diversified AIFs) and are not currently expected to become significant drivers of performance.
+Derivatives based on equity volatility are strictly limited to certain portfolios (diversified AIFs) and are not currently expected to become significant drivers of performance.
 Lastly, structured products based on dividends from equity indices are currently limited to specific allocations within mandates.

-Risk related to unlisted markets (private equity, private debt, etc.) is monitored using indicators to measure return - Internal Rate of Return, multiples (DPI, RVPI and TVPI), private equity segments (venture capital, development, LBO, etc.) or vintage years.
+Risk on unlisted markets (private equity, private debt, etc.) is monitored through indicators used to measure return - Internal Rate of Return, multiples (DPI, RVPI and TVPI), private equity segments (venture capital, development, LBO, etc.) or vintage years.
 A transparent analysis of the funds invested is periodically carried out to identify sector and geographic exposure, in addition to distressed holdings.